vmavromatis/hotel-api-sdk-python/README.md

 ## Getting Started

-Please follow the [installation procedure](#installation--usage) and then run the following:
+Please follow the [installation procedure](#installation--usage) and then run the following to make a status request:

 ```python
 from __future__ import print_function